 - A. DEFINITION.
 The combination of salaries and benefits is known as total compensation.
-CITY and ASSOCIATION agree that total compensation shall consist of salary, shift differential, insurance premiums (medical, dental, vision, life, long-term disability, short-term disability, worker's compensation, FICA), leave accruals (Holiday, Administrative), Tuition Reimbursement, Uniform Allowance, contributions to Cafeteria Plan and/or section 125 plan, PERS contributions, and court pay. - B. COMPARABLE CITIES.
-CITY and ASSOCIATION agree that, when collecting information regarding total compensation, the following cities will be surveyed: Carlsbad, Chino, Corona, Escondido, Hemet, Indio, Oceanside, Redlands, Temecula, and Upland. - C. The parties acknowledge that during all meet and confer processes regarding successors to this MOU, each reserves unto itself the option of proposing changes in the total compensation definition in paragraph A, above, and/or in the definition of "comparable cities," in paragraph B, above.
+CITY and ASSOCIATION agree that total compensation shall consist of salary, shift differential, insurance premiums (medical, dental, vision, life, long-term disability, shortterm disability, worker's compensation, FICA), leave accruals (Holiday, Administrative), Tuition Reimbursement, Uniform Allowance, contributions to Cafeteria Plan and/or section 125 plan, PERS contributions, and court pay. - B. COMPARABLE CITIES.
+CITY and ASSOCIATION agree that, when collecting information regarding total compensation, the following cities will be surveyed: Carlsbad, Chino, Corona, Escondido, Hemet, Indio, Menifee, Oceanside, Redlands, and Temecula. - C. The parties acknowledge that during all meet and confer processes regarding successors to this MOU, each reserves unto itself the option of proposing changes in the total compensation definition in paragraph A, above, and/or in the definition of "comparable cities," in paragraph B, above.
+The CITY agrees to a joint task force with ASSOCIATION for data purposes only to study total comp and comparable agencies and any proposed equity base compensation adjustments.